Skip to Main Content

 • Name: match the Course Code

-• Academic Department: Select from the dropdown menu
+• Academic Department: Select from the menu

 • Processing Department: Select Course Reserves